Dr Vanessa Halliday SFHEA, PhD, RD

 Office: Room G045, Ground Floor, Regent Court

 Fax: +44 (0) 114 222 0749

 I joined the School of Health and Related Research (ScHARR) in 2013 as a Lecturer in Public Health.
 My undergraduate degree was in animal nutrition and physiology, following which I completed a PG Diploma in Dietetics.
 Since 1996 I have been a registered dietitian, working for a number of NHS organisations, predominantly in the field of oncology and palliative care.
 In 2005 the opportunity arose for me to pursue a career in higher education.
 I joined the University of Nottingham as a Teacher Practitioner, and subsequently as a Lecturer in Clinical Nutrition and Dietetics.
 My role involved contributing to the teaching and clinical placement management on the undergraduate Master of Nutrition course.
-More recently, as Course Director for the Master of Public Health by distance learning programme (MPH DL), I have developed an enthusiastic interest in the use of technology to enhance our students’ experience of online learning at the University of Sheffield.
+More recently, as Course Director for the Master of Public Health by distance learning programme (MPH online), I have developed an enthusiastic interest in the use of technology to enhance our students’ experience of online learning at the University of Sheffield.

 My research interests are primarily around the prevention and treatment of malnutrition in vulnerable population groups.
-Whilst the majority of my work has focussed on undernutrition and nutrition support, I am also interested in the management of obesity.
+Whilst the majority of my work has focused on undernutrition and nutrition support, I am also interested in the management of obesity.
 I have experience of using quantitative approaches, including the development of health measurement scales, as well as qualitative methods.

 My approach to teaching is student centred and focuses on real-world practice, whether this be in the subject area of nutrition or research methodology.
 Sharing enthusiasm for my subject area with my students is important.
 Equally so is sharing my enthusiasm for teaching with my peers.
 In 2015 I became a Senior Fellow of the Higher Education Academy (SFHEA).